cristianowa/gitinfo/README.md

 - Compare errors among commits via Django
 - Create method to update all repositories
 - Create django command to update all repositories
+- Parse submodules and create a dependency graph among all registred repositories